This feature is included in all plans.

 3 Edit the question

 - Add your question here.
-Want to make your text bold, underlined or change the color?
-Learn here how to do all of this and more!
+Want to make your text bold, underlined or include a video?
+Learn here all you need to know about the rich text editor icons!

 - Click Add media or Add YouTube video to upload images or videos to make your questionnaire more entertaining.
 The image or video will be displayed above your question.
 The file needs to be under 2MB.
 To add a YouTube video, paste a YouTube link after you've clicked the Add YouTube video button.